Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/walkthrough.md

     }
 }
 ```
+&nbsp;

-In solidity we can get the max value of a data type using `type(<datatype>).max` just like the code above, to get the max value of uint256.
+In solidity we can get the max value of a data type using *type(<datatype>).max* just like the code above, to get the max value of uint256.
 We simply calculate the distance between the max from the target and add 2 at the end, why 2?
-Notice that our balance start from `0`, meaning we need to `-1` so that our balance become the max number an uint256 can hold, then another `-1` to make sure we are below the `10_000_000_000_000 ether` mark, the function will return a large number that will make our balance `9_999_999_999_999 ether`.
+Notice that our balance start from *0*, meaning we need to *-1* so that our balance become the max number an uint256 can hold, then another *-1* to make sure we are below the *10_000_000_000_000 ether* mark, the function will return a large number that will make our balance *9_999_999_999_999 ether*.